spencerrais/kafka_golang_testing/README.md

 - **Kafka-Based Real-Time Processing**:
   - Consumes `user-login` events from Kafka.
   - Generates insights, including device usage percentages, app version percentages, and unique user counts.
-  - Publishes processed insights to a Kafka output topic every minute for the time that has elapsed since the last message.
+  - Publishes processed insights to a Kafka output topic every minute for the time that has elapsed since the last published message.

 - **Components**:
   - **Kafka & Zookeeper**: Message broker and coordination service.